pythonanywhere/flask-tutorials/tutorial-2.md

 So that's a dictonary that maps from the username to the user object for three users.
 Why a dictionary rather than a simple list?
-It's because Flask-Login needs to be provided with a function that, given a unique ID (as returned by the `get_id` method on a `User` object) returns the associated `User` object.
-Which means we need an easy way, given a username, to return the associated user -- Python's dictionary class is ideal for that, so let's add the function, just after the dictionary:
+It's because Flask-Login needs to be provided with a function that, given a unique ID (as returned by the `get_id` method on a `User` object) returns the associated `User` object; for example, we need to provide a function that when given the string `"bob"` will return the second `User` object defined in the code we just added.
+Python's dictionary class is ideal for that, so let's add the function, just after the dictionary:

     @login_manager.user_loader
     def load_user(user_id):